edinburgh-napier/set09121/lectures/lecture11.md

 # Simple Gravity

-- We will define some basic values and principles that are useful when considering motion.
-- The first value we shall define is gravity, $g$.
-- On Earth, $g$ is a downward force applied to an object.
+- On a planet, gravity is a downward force applied to an object.
-- $g$ at sea level is equal to $9.82m/s$.
+- Gravitational acceleration $g$ at sea level is equal to $9.82m/s^2$.
     - As a 2D vector this is $<0, -9.82>$.
-- This value for $g$ is commonly low in a 2D game world (as pixels are do not represent metres) so you will probably want to increase it.

 ---